frederic-perez/AmE-dictionary/data/dictionary.md

 __hymnal__ _n_ :pencil2: (hymnals) A book or a collection of church hymns. _The party hymnal._
 __hymnals__
 __hyperacusis__ _n_ [:scroll: From Greek hyper- (over) + acousis (hearing)] Abnormal acuteness of hearing due to increased irritability of the sensory neural mechanism; characterized by intolerance for ordinary sound levels.
-__hyperbole__ _n_ :four::mega: /hye-PER-buh-lee/ A hyperbole is an intentional exaggeration.
+__hyperbole__ _n_ :five::mega: /hahy-pur-buh-lee/ /hye-PER-buh-lee/ A hyperbole is an intentional exaggeration.
 Example: The plate exploded into a million pieces.
 Hyperbole refers to language that describes something as much better or worse than it really is. _The customer’s letter of complaint included a number of outrageous claims and was generally full of hyperbole._ _The children were disappointed to learn that while the ice cream cones were very large, describing them as “foot-high” was pure hyperbole._
 __hyperbolic__ _adj_ :six: Exaggerated.
 __hyperkalemia__ _n_ An abnormally high concentration of potassium ions in the blood.
 __hypermnesia__ _n_ Exceptionally exact or vivid memory, especially as associated with certain mental illnesses.